Get the Recipes

 Inspired by everything bagels, these deviled eggs have onion, sesame seed, and caraway seed, along with cream cheese and smoked salmon.

-Deviled Eggs with Confit Tuna, Olives, Tomato, and Olive Oil
+Deviled Eggs With Confit Tuna, Olives, Tomato, and Olive Oil

-These deviled eggs are a take on the ones at Oleana, in Cambridge—the best deviled eggs I've ever had.
+These deviled eggs are a take on the ones at Oleana, in Cambridge, Massachusetts—the best deviled eggs I've ever had.
 There, Chef Ana Sortun folds boiled eggs with oil-packed tuna, olives, diced tomatoes, parsley, and tons of good olive oil.
 It's all the flavors of a Niçoise salad in a bite-size snack.